 Unconscious bias is an implicit set of stereotyped ideas that an individual carries about groups of people different to themselves.
 These ideas are not usually purposefully adopted but rather develop subtly over time, and people tend to hold unconscious biases about groups they never or rarely come into contact with.
 As a result, these perceptions are often inaccurate and based on assumptions.

-The Romanian government has identified unconscious bias as one of the main obstacles towards equal gender representation in leadership positions, as men continue to hold the majority of such positions in politics, courts and the workplace.
-As part of the Romania Action Plan 2022–2024, the government is beginning to tackle this problem by doing a wide-scale analysis of gender balance in public administration, electoral and labour processes.
+The Romanian government has identified unconscious bias as one of the main obstacles towards equal gender representation in leadership positions, as men continue to hold the majority of such positions in politics, courts, and the workplace.
+Romania’s 2022–2024 Action Plan included commitments to tackle this problem through analysis of gender balance in public administration, electoral and labour processes, although implementation faced significant challenges, including limited high-level political support.

 Useful resources